Application Programming Interface

 The response_spectra and fourier_spectra tables are handled differently from the others.
 Each response_spectra and fourier_spectra entry has its own primary key.
 For example, an entry from the response_spectra table has the following fields: response_spectra_id, period, psa_rotd0, psa_rotd50, psa_rotd100, psa_h1, psa_h2, psa_v.
 We believe that users are more interested in reviewing all of the response spectra ordinates for a single time series rather than viewing each value one at a time.
 We therefore have "flattened" the view such that each row corresponds to a motion, as represented by the time_series_metadata_id key.sorting

-Valid components for these tables are provided in the table below.
-The response_spectra and fourier_spectra tables contain specific periods / frequencies.
-You do not need to enter precisely one of those periods / frequencies in the sort command.
-The nearest available period / frequency will be selected.
-You may select as many different components as you'd like in these endpoints, though keep in mind that the amount of data will increase significantly if you include multiple components, and there is a chance that your request will exceed the server limit.table | components | default |
+Valid components for these tables are provided in the table below, along with the default values.
+You may select as many different components as you'd like, but keep in mind that the amount of data will increase significantly if you include multiple components, and there is a chance that your request will exceed the server limit.
+You can select multiple components in three different ways.
+First, you could use a where statement (e.g., ?where=component+IN+('rotd0','rotd50','rotd100','h1','h2','v')) would return data for all componentstable | components | default |

 ---|---|---|